sogou/workflow/docs/en/faq.md

 ### What is the life cycle of a task object?

 Each task in the framework (as well as **SeriesWork**) is given to you in the form of a bare pointer.
 The life cycle of each task object starts from the creation of the object and ends in the completion of the callback of that object.
-In other words, the task pointer is invalid after the callback, and the data in that task are also destroyed.
-If you want to keep that data, you can use **std::move()** to move the data.
+In other words, the task pointer is invalid after the callback, and all the data in that task are also destroyed.
+If you want to keep the data, you can use **std::move()** to move them.
 For example, the code below keeps **resp** in the HTTP task:

 ~~~cpp
 void http_callback(WFHttpTask *task)